Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.en-gb.md

 ## Introduction

-In this guide, we'll show you how to build a **Retrieval Augmented Generation (RAG)** chatbot that enhances answers by incorporating your **own custom documents** into the LLM’s context.
+In this tutorial, we'll show you how to build a **Retrieval Augmented Generation (RAG)** chatbot that enhances answers by incorporating your **own custom documents** into the LLM’s context.

 To do this, we will use **[LangChain4j](https://github.com/langchain4j/langchain4j)**, Java-based framework inspired by [LangChain](https://github.com/langchain-ai/langchain), designed to simplify the integration of LLMs (Large Language Models) into applications.
 Note that LangChain4j is not officially maintained by the LangChain team, despite the similar name.